 Construction and operation of the Muscle Shoals Solar Project could affect surface waters.
 During construction, runoff of sediment and pollutants could adversely impact surface water quality on the Project Site.
 The use of BMPs for controlling soil erosion and run off would minimize these potential impacts to surface water.
+Vehicles and equipment would be properly maintained and inspected to ensure they are not leaking.
+Chemicals and solid wastes would be properly maintained, stored and disposed.
 Additionally, construction of on-site stormwater detention basins would allow sediments to settle out prior to release.

 During the site layout development process (Figure 2-2), jurisdictional streams and wetlands were avoided.
-Buffers of 50 ft would be maintained along each side of jurisdictional wetlands and streams as a conservative avoidance measure.
+Buffers of 50 ft would be maintained along each side of jurisdictional wetlands and streams, as well as any potential sinkholes, as a conservative avoidance measure.
 These areas would be avoided during construction to the greatest extent feasible, although minor work would be expected to occur within the buffer zones.
 Specifically, small crossings or culverts would be installed over small non-jurisdictional streams (if necessary) to access collection blocks once the final design is determined.
 Additionally, approximately 6,900 linear ft of the streams and stream segments determined by the USACE to be non-jurisdictional would be included in areas that would be permanently disturbed (Figure 3.3-1).